-It sounds a little headache-inducing, but it's a fun way for Johns to show off the power sets of the various members of the Rogues as well as set the stage for a Zoom and Professor Zoom team-up.
-Of course, there is time travel mischief, but Johns ultimately uses this of this arc (and his run) to reflect on family - like so many great Flash stories before.
+It sounds a little headache-inducing, but it's a fun way for Johns to show off the power sets of the various characters, as well as set the stage for a Zoom and Professor Zoom team-up.
+Of course, there is time travel mischief, but Johns ultimately uses this part of his arc (and his run) to reflect on family - like so many great Flash stories before.

-As comic book history has progressed, just about every superhero has dipped their toes in darker waters and the Flash is no exception.
+As comic book history has progressed, just about every superhero has dipped their toes into darker waters and the Flash is no exception.

 Without Iris, Barry becomes depressed and desperate, trying just about anything to bring her back.
-And as his desperation mounts, the Reverse Flash is revealed as Iris’ killer, entrenching him as the greatest threat to Barry and his family.
+And as his desperation mounts, the Reverse-Flash is revealed as Iris's killer, entrenching him as the greatest threat to Barry and his family.

 William Messner-Loebs and Greg LaRoque do a great job putting us in Wally's shoes as he careens toward the ground, unsure if he's actually done anything to help or just doomed them both.

-In “Blitz,” Wally West refuses Hunter Zolomon’s request to change the timestream, setting Zolomon on the path to become Zoom - a time-manipulating speedster who seems to be faster than anyone readers had ever seen before.
+In Blitz, Wally West refuses Hunter Zolomon’s request to change the timestream, setting Zolomon on the path to becoming Zoom - a time-manipulating speedster who was faster than anyone readers had ever seen before.